Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Proof of Lemma

-\subsection{Proof of Lemma~\ref{Lem:aOS}}
+\section{Proof of Lemma~\ref{Lem:aOS}}

-The assumption on $V$ implies immediately that all of its two-dimensional local maxima lie on the $s\times s$ grid $\KK \times \KK$.
-Further, by \cref{Lem:OS}, the alternation of OS arrives somewhere on this grid after at most two searches, and remains on the grid afterwards.
+The assumption on $V$ implies that all of its two-dimensional local maxima lie on the $s\times s$ grid $\KK \times \KK$.
+Further, by Lemma~\ref{Lem:OS}, the alternation of OS arrives on this grid after at most two searches, and remains on the grid afterwards.
 If the alternating procedure stops at a point, this point is a two dimensional local maximum of $V$, since it is a vertical and a horizontal maximum of $V$.
-Otherwise, by \cref{Lem:OS}, the alternating procedure moves always to a point with a strictly larger value of $V$, implying that no loop (containing more than one point) can occur in the alternating procedure and that a chain of alternation has length at most $s(s+1)/2$.
+Otherwise, by Lemma~\ref{Lem:OS}, the alternating procedure moves always to a point with a strictly larger value of $V$, implying that no loop (of at least two points) can occur in the alternating procedure and that a chain of alternation has length at most $s(s+1)/2$.
 The assertion of the Lemma follows, since each search requires at most $\OO\bigl(\log (r-\ell)\bigr)$ probes of $V$.

-\subsection{An alternative version of Algorithm~\ref{Alg:sOSH3}}
+\section{An alternative version of Algorithm~\ref{Alg:sOSH3}}

 The local maxima of $\HH^3$ at the boundary of $\KK^3_{\ell \col r}$ correspond to the local maxima of $\HH^2$ on $\KK^2_{\ell \col r}$.
 Thus, it is more interesting to find local maxima of $\HH^3$ in the interior of $\KK^3_{\ell \col r}$.
-To this end, instead of maximizing $\HH^3$, $\KK^2_{\ell:(k_2-1)} \ni k\mapsto \HH^3(k,k_2)$ and $\KK^2_{k_1:r} \ni k\mapsto \HH^3(k_1,k)$, it may be desirable to rotate each score so that their value on both ends of their respective domains coincides.
+To this end, instead of maximizing $\HH^2$, $\KK^2_{\ell:(k_2-1)} \ni k\mapsto \HH^3(k,k_2)$ and $\KK^2_{k_1:r} \ni k\mapsto \HH^3(k_1,k)$, it may be desirable to rotate each score so that their value on both ends of their respective domains coincides.
 Precisely, we would set